Avital Cohen Wears Neon Pink Bikini In Flirty Video

 Avital Cohen was pretty in pink in her latest Instagram update.
-The Israeli model took to the photo-sharing app to post a video that saw her rocking a teeny neon pink bikini while she enjoyed an ocean view.
+The Israeli model took to the photo-sharing app to post a video that saw her rocking a neon pink bikini while she enjoyed an ocean view.

-Avital’s post was a video, and it featured her enjoying the gorgeous view from a balcony.
-She did not indicate were she was, but it appeared to be a perfect day.
+Avital’s video post featured her enjoying the gorgeous view from a balcony.
+She did not indicate where she was, but it appeared to be a perfect day.

 The model’s bikini was tiny, with clear straps, which made it appear smaller than it actually was.
 The top featured triangle-shaped cups and the bottoms were a low-rise cheeky style.
 She also wore a long, sheer pink coverup.

 The clip began with Avital opening a curtain to reveal a balcony that overlooked a portion of the beach.
 The clip caught her from behind as she approached the balcony.
 She rested her hands on a rail as she gazed at the ocean below.
-The coverup hung loosely off of one of her shoulders, adding a sexy vibe.
+The coverup hung loosely off one of her shoulders and added a sexy vibe.
 The camera zoomed out at the ocean and captured part of what appeared to be a hotel.

 Another scene captured the bronzed model from the front as she took a sip from a can of Bang energy drink.
 The front of the coverup was open, exposing the front of her body.
 A belt tied loosely around her waist called attention to her slender midsection.
-The lighting caused her skin to appear dark, which caused the straps of the bathing suit to appear almost invisible.
+The lighting caused her skin to appear dark, which made the straps of the bathing suit to appear almost invisible.
 Other clips in the video showed Avital sitting in a chair on the balcony as she sipped from the can.
 Other scenes featured her sitting in a chair while she adjusted the belt of her coverup.
 She flashed a flirty smile before the video ended.

 View this post on Instagram